i-shah/RelMineR/README.md

 $$

 Where:
-- \(P(A, B)\) is the probability of co-occurrence of \(A\) and \(B\), as defined above.
+- P(A, B) is the probability of co-occurrence of A and B, as defined above.

 ## Additional Notes:

 - PMI is positive if the two terms co-occur more often than expected by chance, negative if they co-occur less often, and zero if they are independent.
 - nPMI normalizes PMI and ranges from -1 to 1, where:
-  - \(1\) indicates perfect co-occurrence (always occur together).
+  - 1 indicates perfect co-occurrence (always occur together).
-  - \(0\) indicates independence (no association).
+  - 0 indicates independence (no association).
-  - \(-1\) indicates that the terms never co-occur.
+  - -1 indicates that the terms never co-occur.

+These formulas are essential when analyzing the relationship between terms using co-occurrence data.

 ## Select application to biomedical research

 ### Stress response pathways
-[Chambers et al. (2024)](https://doi.org/10.1021/acs.chemrestox.3c00335.) have used the approach to find chemicals that induce adaptive stress response pathways (SRPs) by applying Pointwise Mutual Information (PMI) and Normalized Pointwise Mutual Information (NPMI), as described in Chambers et al. (2024).
+[Chambers et al. (2024)](https://doi.org/10.1021/acs.chemrestox.3c00335) have used the approach to find chemicals that induce adaptive stress response pathways (SRPs) by applying Pointwise Mutual Information (PMI) and Normalized Pointwise Mutual Information (NPMI), as described in Chambers et al. (2024).
 SRPs are essential for restoring cellular homeostasis following perturbation, and when disrupted beyond critical thresholds, they can lead to apoptosis, autophagy, or cellular senescence.
 These pathways are key indicators for therapeutic interventions and biomarkers of toxicity.

 ## References